tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week4.md

 #### Lecture

-**Problem of the Day:** XXX
+**Problem of the Day:** How

-* GitFlow
+* Random Topics
   * Security implications of API keys in the database
   * Security implications of API keys over http (headers vs parameters)
   * Action on your server trying to access the API on your server
   * Deadlock
 * Rails Servers
   * WEBrick vs. Mongrel vs. Puma
   * `./bin/rails`
 * Dev vs. Production
+* GitFlow
 * Heroku
   * `git remote` review
   * Set up account